Stabilizer-Code Channel Transforms Beyond Repetition Codes for Improved Hashing Bounds: Searching over small stabilizer transforms

-We introduce an algorithmic parameter $T$ corresponding to maximum number of iterations $T$ for our search (typically $T = 10^6$).
-For each triple $(n,k,r_X)$, if the unconstrained count $2^{N_{\mathrm{free}}}$ is at most $T$, we attempt exhaustive enumeration in a depth-first manner:
+We introduce an algorithmic parameter $T$ corresponding to the maximum number of iterations $T$ for our search (typically $T = 10^6$).
+For each triple $\tau$, if the unconstrained count $2^{N_\tau}$ is at most $T$, we exhaustively enumerate in a depth-first manner:

-If $r_X > 0$: \begin{enumerate} \item Construct the block matrices constituting the $r_X$ rows of $H$ in the following order: $A_1, A_2, B, C_1, C_2$. $A_1$ can be viewed as the ``most significant'' matrix, while $C_2$ can be viewed as the ``least significant''. \item Enumerate from least to most significant matrix, until all $r_X$ rows $H$ commute. \end{enumerate}
+\begin{enumerate} \item Construct the block matrices: $A_1, A_2, C_1, C_2, E, \Sigma$. $A_1$ can be viewed as the ``most significant'' matrix, while $\Sigma$ can be viewed as the ``least significant''.
+This means that all possible matrices $\Sigma$ are checked before the first modification to $E$, and so forth. \item Deterministically construct $B$ and $D$ from \eqref{eq:D} and \eqref{eq:B}. \end{enumerate}

-If the $r_X$ rows do commute (or $r_X = 0$): \begin{enumerate} \item Construct the block matrices constituting the $r_Z$ rows of $H$ in the order $D$, $E$, where $D$ is ``most significant''. \item Enumerate from least to most significant matrix, until \emph{all} rows of $H$ commute. \end{enumerate} Step \ref{enumerate2} is effectively the same as Step \ref{enumerate}, just with the block matrices found in the $r_Z$ rows instead of $r_X$ rows.
-Importantly, Step \ref{validation2} is checking the commutativity across the entire $H$ matrix, meaning if Step \ref{validation2} succeeds, the code is valid, as it stabilizes and the structure of \eqref{eq-standard-form} guarantees linear independence.

-The depth-first search comes from the nested enumeration of the blocks.
-If the $r_X$ rows do not commute, we do not need to calculate any of the $r_Z$ rows, as the resulting matrix will still not commute.
-This, in practice, allows us to prune the majority of matrices.